flipacholas/Architecture-of-consoles/articles/gamecube.Rmd.md

 I really tried to set a rough limit on the length of this article but you have to understand, technology has gotten *so complex* that if I accidentally skip anything important, the whole topic gets impossible to follow.

-Anyway, I'd like to thank the #dolphin-dev IRC community for helping me understand the complicated pipeline of Flipper, these guys have been developing the Gamecube emulator for quite some years now and it's really impressive how much they had to put up with.
+Anyway, I'd like to thank the #dolphin-dev IRC community for helping me understand the complicated pipeline of Flipper's GPU, these guys have been developing the Gamecube emulator for quite some years now and it's really impressive how much they had to put up with.

 And finally, please consider [contributing](support) if you found it an interesting read.
 I strive to make it as complete as I can, and in the process, I forget how much time it's suddenly costing me, I find it a good investment nonetheless.